Queen Elizabeth placed me in charge of Englands Defense works

 IMPROVED Teddy-O-rama1 (below) to gain a fuller understanding of the problem

 The other worry was that pirates would steal two English ships.
 Many ships had masts that were over 200 feet long and all they really needed to do was come alongside the dock and then chop the mast down like a tree, steal the crown jewels and sail off down the Thames River in about 8 minutes.
+The soldiers could run right across the mast on the rigging and jump on the top of the tower wall.

 the right I used the